TractoSCR: A Novel Supervised Contrastive Regression Framework for Prediction of Neurocognitive Measures Using Multi-Site Harmonized Diffusion MRI Tractography: Experiments and Results

 \subsubsection{Experiments under Different Hyperparameter Settings}

-Fig.~\ref{fig_hyperparams} shows the accuracy of prediction of three neurocognitive component scores across four important hyperparameters in SCR.
-Overall, SCR achieves consistently high prediction accuracy (Pearson’s $r$) on all three tasks, which demonstrates SCR is robust to hyperparameter change.
-Batch sizes and temperatures are important to contrastive learning frameworks in general \cite{Chen2020-pz,Khosla2020-mx}.
-Fig.~\ref{fig_hyperparams} (i) and (iii) show that SCR obtains similar results when the batch size changes from 256 to 4096 and the temperature changes from 0.5 to 10.
-Corruption rates control how heavy the data augmentation is in contrastive learning \cite{Bahri2021-li,Yoon2020-xu}.
+Fig.~\ref{fig_hyperparams} shows the accuracy of prediction of three neurocognitive component scores across four important hyperparameters in TractoSCR.
+Overall, TractoSCR achieves consistently high prediction accuracy (Pearson’s $r$) on all three tasks, which demonstrates TractoSCR is robust to hyperparameter change.
+Batch sizes and temperatures are important to contrastive learning frameworks in general \citep{Chen2020-pz,Khosla2020-mx}.
+Fig.~\ref{fig_hyperparams} (i) and (iii) show that TractoSCR obtains similar results when the batch size changes from 256 to 4096 and the temperature changes from 0.5 to 10.
+Corruption rates control how heavy the data augmentation is in contrastive learning \citep{Bahri2021-li,Yoon2020-xu}.
 A negligible change of the result occurs when corruption rates are varied from 0.3 to 0.7.
-The label difference threshold $\theta$ is the key parameter for positive and negative pair determination in SCR.
-SCR performs well under different $\theta$ thresholds ranging from 0.1 to 0.5.
+The label difference threshold $\theta$ is the key parameter for positive and negative pair determination in TractoSCR.
+TractoSCR performs well under different $\theta$ thresholds ranging from 0.1 to 0.5.